 “Halos 50% ng inaani ng mga magsasaka dito ay hindi nadadala dahil sa hirap sa pagta-transport,” said by Demetrio Alinio, Bansud Municipal Agriculturist.

-Farmers do manual hauling or use carabao carriage traversing 8 km. of ravines and rough roads before they could reach the market to sell their produce.
+Farmers manually carry or use carabao carriage to traverse 8 km. of ravines and rough roads before they could reach the market to sell their produce.

 But with the tramline that is 1.7km in length with the 350kg capacity to carry agricultural produce, farmers can cut down the travel time to 17 minutes from a half day of transportation.

 This could also help lessen the hauling cost because farmers will now pay per kilo instead of per piece of their farm produce.
-They paid .50 cents per piece of their farm produce for manual hauling, but now they will pay Php 1.00 per kilo.
+Before, they have to pay .50 cents per piece of their farm produce for manual hauling, but now they will pay Php 1.00 per kilo.

-Aside from reducing the travel time and transportation cost, the tramline would also help maintain the quality of their produce because of the convenient hauling.
+Aside from reducing the travel time and transportation cost, the tramline could also help maintain the quality of their produce because of the convenient hauling.

 “Malaking kaginhawaan at tulong ang magagawa nito para sa ating mga magsasaka dahil hindi na mababawasan ang kalidad ng kanilang mga produkto,” Farmer Director Melquiades Macalintal said in his message during the inauguration ceremony.